divagarnavean6/OIBSIP/Task_1-Iris flower classification/readme.md

 ### 7.Model evaluation - The performance of the trained model is evaluated using the testing data.
 The accuracy score is used as the evaluation metric in this example.
 The accuracy score measures the percentage of correctly classified instances.

 ### 8.Model tuning - The performance of the model can be further improved by tuning the hyperparameters.
-In this example, the C and gamma hyperparameters of the SVM classifier are tuned using a grid search method.
-The GridSearchCV method of Scikit-learn is used for hyperparameter tuning.
+In this example, the C and gamma hyperparameters of the SVM classifier are tuned using a grid search method.The GridSearchCV method of Scikit-learn is used for hyperparameter tuning.

 ### The given code snippet loads the iris dataset and prints a brief overview of the dataset.
 The loaded dataset is stored in a variable 'iris'.
 The 'describe' method of Pandas is used to print the summary statistics of the dataset.
 The dataset contains 150 samples with four features and one target variable.
 The target variable has three classes - setosa, versicolor, and virginica.

-### the given code snippet is an initial step in the process of building a machine learning model for iris flower classification.
+### the given code snippet is an initial step in the process of building a machine learning model for the iris flower classification.
 Further steps, such as data preparation, data splitting, model training, and model evaluation, are required to build a complete machine learning model.